|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Many gluten-free cream soups are on the market, from condensed versions to soups that don't require additional milk.
-Be sure to check the labels to be sure—it should specifically state "gluten free."
-If your soup doesn't require milk or water, you won't need to add milk, but you may want to stir in some heavy cream or sour cream for richer flavor and creaminess.
-If you have time, make homemade gluten-free cream of mushroom soup.
-The homemade version allows you to flavor it as you like, and it's preservative free.
+Be sure to check the labels—it should specifically state "gluten-free."
+If your soup doesn't require milk or water, you may want to stir in some heavy cream or sour cream for richer flavor and creaminess.
+If you have time, make gluten-free cream of mushroom soup from scratch.
+The homemade version allows you to flavor it as you like, and it'll be preservative-free.

-Serve gluten-free green bean casserole with your Thanksgiving feast, or take it along to a holiday potluck.
-You don't have to wait for a holiday—make it to go with a Sunday roast chicken or everyday weeknight family meal.
+Serve the gluten-free green bean casserole with your Thanksgiving feast, or take it along to a holiday potluck.
+You don't have to wait for a holiday—it's fabulous with a Sunday roast chicken or everyday weeknight family meal.

 For the Gluten-Free Crispy Fried Onions